 Furniture

-REACH applies to the furniture placed in the EU market, such as wooden furniture, leather furniture, metal furniture, and plastic furniture.
-During the manufacturing process, furniture products might release certain types of restricted pollutants and contain certain heavy metals in additives and coating.
+REACH applies to furniture, including wooden furniture, leather furniture, and plastic furniture.
+The reason is that furniture products might release certain types of restricted pollutants (e.g. formaldehyde) and contain certain heavy metals or chemicals in additives, paints and coating.

 Examples